caramelomartins/website/content/fixed/code.md

 [Nextclould Documentation](https://docs.nextcloud.com/) is the documentation for [Nextcloud](https://nextcloud.com/).
 I contributed to this as part of my Hacktoberfest's participation, in 2017, with a couple of pull requests to fix some identified issues.

+[pytest](https://docs.pytest.org/en/latest/) is a Python testing framework.
+I started using `pytest` for some of my Python projects and decided to contribute back by fixing up some identified problems in the documentation.

 ### Miscellaneous

 [polyglot](https://github.com/MiguelPires/polyglot) is a programming language detector written in Python 2.7.
 I wrote this to fiddle with Python and understand more about it.